lindbergryan04/RecipeRater_report/README.md

 | 475785 | 2000 meatloaf                        | ... |            5 | High              | False        | False           | True          |         8.75722 |

+Now that we have our balance score, lets perform our hypothesis test.
+For this section, we had a friend calculate 30 random recipes by hand, using his own intuition, given the information that 'balance' is a defined as a balance between time, healthiness, and rating as a proxy for taste.
+We would like to test if our algorithmically calculated balance scores reflect what someone with similar priorities in their diet might score a recipe.

-- Null Hypothesis ($H_{0}$):
+- Null Hypothesis (H0):

 There is no significant correlation between human calculated balance scores based off intuition and the algorithmically calculated balance scores.

-$H_{0}$ : $p = 0$
+H(0) : p = 0

-(Where $p$ represents the correlation coefficient between human human balance scores and algorithm balance scores.)
+(Where p represents the correlation coefficient between human human balance scores and algorithm balance scores.)

-- Alternative Hypothesis ($H_{A}$):
+- Alternative Hypothesis (HA):
 ​
 There is a significant correlation between human calculated balance scores based off intuition and the algorithmically calculated balance scores.

-$H_{0}$ : $p ≠ 0$
+H(A) : p ≠ 0$

+Our p-value threshhold is .05.

 Our test statistic is the difference of balance scores calculated by humans vs the balance scores calculated by algorithm.
-We are going to test at the popular 95% confident level, or .05.
 We got a P-Value of .0048, which definetely falls under our significance level.
 Therefore, we will reject our null hypothesis in favor of the alternative.
-This means that our formula for calculating a holistic statistic for each recipe is generalizable  to a population with similar values of taste vs ease vs health in their cooking.
+This suggests that our formula for calculating a holistic statistic for each recipe is generalizable to a population with similar values of taste vs ease vs health in their cooking.

 <iframe src="assets/hypothesis_plot1" width="800" height="600" frameBorder="0"></iframe>